Sharath-Chandra-Reddy-Gouni/MvcMovie/MvcMovie/README.txt

 "The field rating must match the regular expression '^[A-Z]+[a-zA-Z0-9""'\s-]*$' etc. So that the fields should not be empty and need to be exact datatype mentioned
 And the final application viewing movies with the title, release date, genre, price and rating is been successfully created.
+Then I have examined the details and delete method in the application.
+I have looked at the delete code which is placed in the MovieController.cs class.

 It was quite interesting to learn the tutorial to create a web application.
 I have faced lot of troubles while doing this but I have solved it using various